winningproduct/learn-portal/README.md

 The product's time is up.
 Re-invent the technology platform / business model to keep up with the market.

-#### Stakeholder Retirement Consent
+#### End-of-life Roadmap

-- Identify under which circumstances the stakeholders will agree to retire the product in the view of migrating to the new product along with end-of-service support models.
+- Identify under which circumstances to retire the product in the view of migrating to the new product along with end-of-service support models.

 #### Account Migration Plan